- Netflix is without a doubt one of the most popular online video streaming services on the market.

 If you don’t know how to update your graphics card drivers, we’ve prepared a dedicated guide that will help you with that.

-In some cases, antivirus solutions can interfere with the network connection and that may cause Netflix to lag.
+In some cases, antivirus software can interfere with the network connection and that may cause Netflix to lag.

-Solution 7 – Change your browser
+7. Change your browser

-If the streaming service is lagging in your current browser, try using another one as this may solve the problem.
+If the streaming service is lagging with your current browser, try switching to another browser, as this may solve the problem.

-If you have any other questions or suggestions, don’t hesitate to leave them in the comments section below and we’ll be sure to check them out.
+If you have any other questions or suggestions, don’t hesitate to leave them in the comments section below and we’ll make sure to check them out.